Sultan Ahmed Al Jaber

 Dr. Sultan Ahmed Al Jaber is an Emirati public official and corporate executive who concurrently holds the UAE federal Minister of Industry and Advanced Technology portfolio and the Managing Director and Group CEO position at the Abu Dhabi National Oil Company (ADNOC).
 Public roster data compiled in 2025 and 2026 documents that he also serves as Executive Chairman of XRG (ADNOC's international energy and chemicals investment platform), Chairman of Masdar (Mubadala-backed renewable energy), Chairman of the Supervisory Board of Borouge Group International AG (the more than US$60 billion ADNOC-OMV polyolefins joint venture announced in March 2026), Chairman of Emirates Development Bank, Chairman of FAB Misr, Chairman of Alterra (the COP28 climate finance platform), and Chairman of RIQ 1.

-The same finding records that Al Jaber sits on the boards of the Abu Dhabi Supreme Council for Financial and Economic Affairs (SCFEA), Mubadala Investment Company, First Abu Dhabi Bank (FAB), the Emirates Investment Authority (EIA), and Emirates Global Aluminium (EGA) 1.
+Al Jaber also sits on the boards of the Abu Dhabi Supreme Council for Financial and Economic Affairs (SCFEA), Mubadala Investment Company, First Abu Dhabi Bank (FAB), the Emirates Investment Authority (EIA), and Emirates Global Aluminium (EGA) 1.
 The combination of seats places him at the intersection of UAE federal cabinet authority, ADNOC's outbound capital deployment through XRG, the Masdar–Alterra climate-finance axis, and three of the SCFEA-supervised sovereign pillars (Mubadala, FAB, and EIA) 1.

-According to the Round 6 meta-synthesis, Al Jaber is one of five UAE structural connectors identified in the Tahnoon-cluster, alongside Sheikh Tahnoon bin Zayed Al Nahyan, Khaldoon Khalifa Al Mubarak, Sultan Ahmed Bin Sulayem, and Essa Kazim 2.
-According to the same synthesis, within the upgraded three-pillar model of UAE sovereign-capital deployment, Al Jaber occupies the energy and climate axis cutting across the ADIA, Mubadala, and L'IMAD pillars 2.
+Analysis of the network places Al Jaber among five UAE figures who recur as structural connectors, alongside Sheikh Tahnoon bin Zayed Al Nahyan, Khaldoon Khalifa Al Mubarak, Sultan Ahmed Bin Sulayem, and Essa Kazim 2.
+Within the three-pillar model of UAE sovereign-capital deployment, cross-reference of the board data positions him on the energy and climate axis that cuts across the ADIA, Mubadala, and L'IMAD pillars 2.

 Career and Institutional Roles

-According to the 2025–2026 institutional roster compiled in the investigation findings, Al Jaber holds the following concurrent roles 1:
+The 2025–2026 institutional roster records Al Jaber in the following concurrent roles 1:

 Federal government.
 UAE Minister of Industry and Advanced Technology (Federal Cabinet) 1.

 ADNOC group and outbound investment.
 Managing Director and Group CEO of the Abu Dhabi National Oil Company; Executive Chairman of XRG, the ADNOC subsidiary established to consolidate the company's international chemicals and energy investments 1.
-Records summarized in the same finding describe XRG as the vehicle through which ADNOC pulls into US capital flows 1.
+XRG is described as the vehicle through which ADNOC reaches into US capital flows 1.

 Renewables and climate finance.
 Chairman of Masdar (Abu Dhabi Future Energy Company); Chairman of Alterra, the climate finance platform announced at COP28 1.